kenibrewer/simplenextflow/README.md

 ## Template instructions:

 This template is designed to be a stripped down version of the nf-core template.
 It is intended as an intermediate-level template with some of the more advanced features of the nf-core template removed and certain files consolidated.
 It is intended to be used as a starting point for creating a new pipeline.
-You can read more about this template in my blog post.
+You can read more about this template in my blog post [here](https://kenbrewer.com/2023-04-07-simple-nextflow-template/).

 ### Template Naming
 - [ ] Replace all instances of `simplenextflow` with the name of your pipeline